jqwik-team/jqwik/BACKLOG.md

 - Evaluate properties in parallel (max tries worker thread per property)

-- @ForAll
-  - can be used in parameter types to choose provider method
-  - can take `providerClass` parameter (with or without value param)

 - Handle error
   - if more than one generator applies
   - if generic type is a bounded type